Colo & Telecom Providers

 Other Interesting Network Entities

-• NWAX- The Northwest Access Exchange does not provide classic Internet service, however, they are a peering point to facilitate traffic between networks staying local to Portland/Oregon.
-They are based in the Pittock building but you can also connect to them at ViaWest or Easystreet.
+• NWAX– The Northwest Access Exchange does not provide classic Internet service, however, they are a peering point to facilitate traffic between networks staying local to Portland/Oregon.
+Their Juniper MX-480 switch core is based in the Pittock building.
 I am a huge fan of promoting peering in Portland as it reduces latency, reduces costs for everyone, increases fault tolerence, and makes Portland/Oregon more of a network hub.
-Their members include all of the higher education institutions in Oregon, Google, most all of the local datacenters, many K-12 education districts, SilverStar Telecom, LS Networks, Integra Telecom, Portland Internetworks, and many more!
+Their members include all of the higher education institutions in Oregon, Google, Hurricane Electric, most all of the local datacenters, many K-12 education districts, SilverStar Telecom, LS Networks, Integra Telecom, Portland Internetworks, and many more!

 • PREN – The Portland Research and Education Network is not a provider you can connect to or purchase service from, but they are the Portland Higher-Education institutions connector to Internet2 in Seattle.